PlatONnetwork/docs/docs/PlatON经济方案.md

   - The genesis block generates a random number as the initial pseudo-random seed $r_0$.

-  - Assume that the current block is the $i-1$ block, and the random seed parameter generated by the Xth block is $r_{i-1}$, which is responsible for producing the public and private key pair $(pk,sk)$ of the verification node of the current block.
-The current verification node uses the following VRF to produce the random number seed $r_i$ of the $i$ block:
+  - Assume that the current block is the $i-1$ block, and the random seed parameter generated by the Xth block is $r_{i-1}$, which is responsible for producing the public and private key pair $(pk,sk)$ of the validator node of the current block.
+The current validator node uses the following VRF to produce the random number seed $r_i$ of the $i$ block:

     $$\pi_i=SIG_{sk}(r_{i-1}), r_i=H(\pi)$$                                                                            (1)

     Where $SIG_sk(r_{i-1})$ means sign the current random seed parameter $r_{i-1}$ with the private key $sk$, and $H(\cdot)$ is a hash function.
 For any input, $H(\cdot)$ outputs a binary number of $l$ in length.
 The hash function $H(\cdot)$ determines the nature of the random prediction. $r_i$ is evenly distributed between $[0, 2^l-1]$, so $\frac{r_i}{2^l-1}$ obeys the even distribution between $[0,1]$.

-  - The initial designated verification node in the genesis block is responsible for packaging all the blocks in the first round and generating a random seed in each block.
+  - The initial designated validator node in the genesis block is responsible for packaging all the blocks in the first round and generating a random seed in each block.
 Calculated by VRF function.

-  The proposer of the 230th block of each round is responsible for selecting the verification node for the next consensus round.
+  The proposer of the 230th block of each round is responsible for selecting the validator node for the next consensus round.
 Assuming the current $n$ block, the selection rules are as follows:

   - The block proposer generates a random seed of the current block and its proof based on the random seed of the previous block $(r_n, \pi_n)$